 — TomCats Ladies (@TomCatsLadies) March 15, 2020

 Oh and the food there is incredible too and they have a beer … made from Iceberg water!

 #2 Salzburg, Austria

 Well let me tell you.
 This hockey trip to Salzburg started with a 36 hour layover in Rome.
 It was my first time and I took full advantage.
-I had a private tour of the Palatine Hill Museum, visited the ruins of what is considered the first athletic stadium, and ate at a restaurant that used a 2,000 year old recipe.
+I had a private tour of the Palatine Hill Museum, visited the ruins of what is considered the first athletic stadium, and ate at a restaurant that used recipes from a 2000 year old cookbook.
 It was marvelous.
-I tell the story about the restaurant, Hostaria Antica Roma in a Nick & Co Podcast.
+I tell the story about the restaurant, Hostaria Antica Roma in a BLPA Big Show podcast.
 Right now in this blog, in front of God and everyone, I guarantee you I will host a hockey tournament in Rome one day.
 Who is with me?
 Until then check these pics out.